tarosky/customer-chat-for-facebook-messenger/readme.txt

 == Description ==

-This is an plugin that integrates Customer Chat Plugin for Facebook messenger platform.
+This is a plugin that integrates Customer Chat Plugin for Facebook messenger platform.

 === Features ===

-* Tested by PHPUnit, you can use this plugin with confidence in the enterprise.
 * You can customize all of parameters for [Customer Chat Plugin](https://developers.facebook.com/docs/messenger-platform/reference/web-plugins/#customer_chat).
 	* Language
 	* Color
 	* Messages
 * It can define custom string passed to your webhook, so it will work fine with your own messenger bot.
+* Tested by PHPUnit, you can use this plugin with confidence in the enterprise.

 === Issues ===